jwzhou1/Analyzing-the-Red-black-tree/README.md

         return self._count_swaps_recursive(self.root)
 ```

-I performed an analysis where the last added nodes were set at 30000 because the process of counting swaps took more than 1 minute to complete.
-The chart below represents the output of the number of swaps in the Red-Black tree.
-The X-axis represents the nodes added, and the Y-axis represents the corresponding number of swaps.
+During my analysis, I set the threshold of the last added nodes to 30,000, as counting the swaps was quite time-consuming, taking over a minute to complete.
+The chart presented below illustrates the number of swaps in the Red-Black tree.
+On the X-axis, we have the nodes added, while the Y-axis displays the corresponding number of swaps.

 <img src="images/CountSwapRB.png" alt="CountSwapRB"/>

-The maximum number of swaps being recorded as 26 indicates that, during the insertion process of the 30,000 nodes, in the worst case, the algorithm encountered a situation where it needed to perform up to 26 swaps to maintain the Red-Black tree's properties and keep it balanced.
-It's worth noting that the number of swaps during insertion may vary depending on the specific sequence of nodes being inserted, and 26 swaps represent the worst-case scenario observed in this specific case.
-In most cases, the number of swaps required during insertion in a Red-Black tree is logarithmic in the number of nodes being inserted, which ensures efficient performance.
+One crucial observation was that in the worst-case scenario, the algorithm required a maximum of 26 swaps to maintain the tree's properties and ensure it remained balanced.
+This finding highlights the complexity of the insertion process and emphasizes the significance of maintaining the Red-Black tree's integrity.

+It's essential to note that the number of swaps during insertion can vary based on the sequence of nodes being added.
+In this specific case, 26 swaps represented the worst-case scenario.
+However, in most situations, the number of swaps needed during insertion follows a logarithmic pattern relative to the number of nodes being inserted, ensuring efficient performance.

-In my second empirical analysis, I conducted a study on red nodes of Red-Black Trees.
-The objective was to count the number of red nodes in the tree as nodes were added sequentially from 1 to 30000.
-Throughout the process, I kept track of the maximum number of red nodes observed, which turned out to be 26.
+In my subsequent empirical analysis, I focused on the red nodes in Red-Black Trees.
+I systematically added nodes from 1 to 30,000 and kept track of the maximum number of red nodes encountered, which turned out to be 26.

-To achieve this analysis, I developed a Python program using a Red-Black Tree and implemented a method called `count_red_nodes`.
-The `count_red_nodes` method is a recursive function that traverses the Red-Black Tree.
-It takes a `node` as input and returns the count of red nodes in the subtree rooted at that node.
+To conduct this analysis, I designed a Python program using a Red-Black Tree and implemented the `count_red_nodes` method.
+This recursive function allows me to traverse the Red-Black Tree, taking a specific `node` as input, and effectively counts the number of red nodes in the subtree rooted at that node.
+The method's accuracy and efficiency enable a comprehensive examination of the red nodes' distribution within the tree during the insertion process.

 ```
 def count_red_nodes(self, node):